Aegiq/lightworks/docs/source/sdk/qubit.rst

         | t1 : 3
       - 1/16
       - Requires heralding but not post-selection.
+    * - SWAP
+      - | User selectable
+      - 1
+      - N/A

 The two qubit gates can then be created in the same way as the single qubit gates.
 We can directly use these gates with all of the simulation objects provided within the emulator.
 As an example, below the heralded CNOT gate is tested with the sampler.
 The input :math:`\ket{1,0}` (which translates to :math:`\ket{0,1,1,0}` in mode language) is chosen.